Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Results

 \section{Results}

 We present our results as follows.
-First, in Sect.~\ref{sect:ell_mass}, we discuss the halo ellipticity distributions which underlie our intrinsic alignment measurements.
-In Sect.~\ref{sect:spectra} we present our measurements of intrinsic alignment power spectra and bispectra from simulations, and discuss consistency with previous power spectrum results and between our two-point and three-point measurements.
-In the rest of Sect.~\ref{sect:results} we use these simulation measurements to validate our analytical models.
-In Sects.~\ref{sect:IAPS} and \ref{sect:IAmass} we focus on IA power spectra, using the NLA model to estimate intrinsic alignment amplitudes and explore their mass dependence.
+First, in Section~\ref{sect:ell_mass}, we discuss the halo ellipticity distributions which underlie our intrinsic alignment measurements.
+In Section~\ref{sect:spectra} we present our measurements of intrinsic alignment power spectra and bispectra from simulations, and discuss consistency with previous power spectrum results and between our two-point and three-point measurements.
+In the rest of Section~\ref{sect:results} we use these simulation measurements to validate our analytical models.
+In Sections~\ref{sect:IAPS} and \ref{sect:IAmass} we focus on IA power spectra, using the NLA model to estimate intrinsic alignment amplitudes and explore their mass dependence.
 These power spectrum results establish our methodology and provide context for our principal results from bispectra based on our three-point analytical IA model.
-Results for equilateral triangles are given in Sect.~\ref{sect:IABS} and compared to power spectrum results in \ref{sect:compPSBS}.
-Finally, in Sect.~\ref{sect:isos_BS} we discuss non-equilateral IA bispectra.
+Results for equilateral triangles are given in Section~\ref{sect:IABS} and compared to power spectrum results in Section~\ref{sect:compPSBS}.
+Finally, in Section~\ref{sect:isos_BS} we discuss non-equilateral IA bispectra.